Adding JAX and Numba support for Op

 automatically converted to PyTensor variables via as_tensor_variable()

-logic, the inputs could have any data type (e.g. floats, ints), so our JAX
+could also have any data type (e.g. floats, ints), so our implementation

 It also tells us that there’s only one return value, that it has a data type

-dimensions.
-The latter implies that the result is necessarily a matrix.
-The
+This implies that the result is necessarily a matrix.

 Op